tarwn/lessthandot-hugo/blogs/content/posts/2015-07-01-5-questions-with-josh-fennessey.md

 4.).
 Comfort.
 This one is really subjective.
 For me, I'm most comfortable in darker rooms, with natural light.
 When I moved into our new house last October, I painted my office a dark grey, with white trim.
 It looks great, and helps me focus.

-### Do you clearly remember the first time you did something cool with technology and thought, “This is what I want to do for a living!”?
+### Do you clearly remember the first time you did something cool with technology and thought, "This is what I want to do for a living!"?

 I do!
 When I was 6 years old we moved to a new school district.
 I was in 2nd grade.
 My old school had a really good advanced program, but the new one didn't.
 Therefore, it ended up that during reading, math, and science time in class, I was excused for self study in the computer lab.